Taking Back Our Stolen History

 The Ems Dispatch Re-Editing False Flag Sparks the Franco-Prussian War

-Sometimes called the Ems Telegram, was published on 13 July 1870 and incited the Second French Empire to start the Franco-Prussian War and to declare war on the Kingdom of Prussia on 19 July 1870.
+Sometimes called the Ems Telegram, it was published on 13 July 1870 and incited the Second French Empire to start the Franco-Prussian War and to declare war on the Kingdom of Prussia on 19 July 1870.
 The actual dispatch was an internal message from Prussian King Wilhelm I‘s vacationing site to Otto von Bismarck in Berlin, reporting demands made by the French ambassador.
 Bismarck, the chancellor (head of government) of the North German Confederation, released a statement to the press that stirred up emotions in France and Germany.

 The name referred to Bad Ems, a resort spa east of Koblenz on the Lahn river, then in Hesse-Nassau, a new possession of Prussia.